AlfrescoArchive/alfresco-anaxes-shipyard/examples/hello-world/README.md

 To get to the dashboard if you're using minikube type <code>minikube dashboard</code>.
 If you're using an AWS based Kubernetes cluster, type <code>kubectl proxy</code> and then navigate to <code>http://localhost:8081/ui</code> in a browser.

 If the credentials are missing check they are present in ~/.docker/config.json, especially if you're running on a Mac as the "Securely store docker logins in macOS keychain" preference maybe enabled.

+If you get a response of <code>http://</code> from the <code>get-ui-url.sh</code> or <code>get-backend-url.sh</code> when deploying to a cluster on AWS, it either means you forgot to supply the <code>--set</code> parameters when deploying or the Elastic Load Balancer for the service failed to create successfully, this can sometimes be due to limits in your AWS account.